tdex-network/dev-portal/docs/provider/daemon/getting_started/run_remote.md

     ghcr.io/tdex-network/tdexd:latest
     ```

-:::tip
+### Enable Onion for Trade interface

-If your daemon remote host uses a linux system, instead of enabling TLS on the Trade interface, you can alternatively run a tor hidden service as a proxy in front of it.
+If your daemon remote host uses a linux system, instead of enabling TLS on the Trade interface, you can alternatively run a Tor hidden service acting as a proxy in front of it.

 If you opted for a dockerized solution, doing so if as simple as starting a container: